 The frequency of your cleaning routine depends on various factors such as the number of occupants, the presence of pets, and your geographic location.
 If you reside in a dusty environment, more frequent sweeping or vacuuming might be necessary.

 In addition to setting a cleaning schedule, it’s also important to promptly address spills and messes.
 Cleaning up a spill immediately with a damp cloth is usually effortless.
 However, if left unattended, it can harden, necessitating the use of detergent and elbow grease for removal.

 2. Air Out the House

-Thanks to temperature control systems and thermostats, it’s not uncommon for some people to barely open the windows, but simply opening them allows fresh air into the home.
-Even during winter, try opening the windows for a short time to get the stale air out.
+Thanks to temperature control systems and thermostats, many people rarely open their windows, but just opening them can bring in fresh air.
+Even during winter, consider briefly opening the windows to remove stale air.

 3. Swop Disposable or Single-Use Cleaning Materials for Reusable Ones

 There’s no denying that single-use, disposable cleaning materials like wipes, paper towels, and disposable pads for your mop are convenient, but convenience comes with a price.
 Besides being bad for the environment since they end up in landfills after just one use, they are typically expensive.

 Swop wipes and paper towels for rags, and use a mop that doesn’t have pads that need to be changed as frequently.
 It’s far cheaper to clean and disinfect cleaning materials and reuse them than to purchase an endless supply of disposable ones.